Last updated December 2014

 Advancing Health Care Access

-- 6 Cherokee County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Cherokee County residents saw KU Medical Center health care providers 6 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Are we forgetting anything?